MarcBoule/ImpromptuModular/README.md

 Clkd: A smaller version of Clocked but without swing, clock delay and pulse width.

-For a tutorial on Clocked regarding chaining, clock multiplications and divisions, swing and clock delay features, please see Nigel Sixsmith's [Talking Rackheads episode 12](https://www.youtube.com/watch?v=ymfOh1yCzU4).
-It is also strongly recommended to read the section [general concepts](#general-concepts) for more relevant information that is not repeated here.
+It is strongly recommended to read the section [general concepts](#general-concepts) for more relevant information that is not repeated here.

 * **RESET**: Restart all channels' time keeping.
 The clock outputs are held high when a stopped clock is reset (instead of low).
 This is required so that when controlling sequential switches (which are assumed to also be reset on the same event) will not get triggered and moved to step 2 when the clock is started again.
 The right-click menu option "*Outputs high on reset when not running*" can be turned off, to allow the outputs to be held low when resetting a stopped clock.